-- In-built features allow sharing of photos and videos that enriches the work experience.
+- Built-in features allow sharing of photos and videos that enrich the work experience.

 - Real-time notifications help you stay productive while waiting for the next update and/or push.

-Yammer is an outstanding platform for anyone looking to become closer friends with their existing physical work team, and those team members who are working remotely.
+Yammer is an outstanding platform for anyone looking to become closer friends with their existing work team.

-InVision is a well-known platforms for doing design collaboration.
-With the help of InVision, teams across many different categories — design, management, marketing, etc,. — can easily evaluate product ideas before anyone even gets a chance to write any code for what your team is trying to build.
-In-built tools let team members built prototypes with fully functional feedback systems that let you experience the product before starting the actual coding work.
-Companies like Yammer publicly advertise the usability of InVision and how it helps them to build products that people love.
+InVision is a well-known platform for design collaboration.
+With the help of InVision, teams across many different categories — design, management, marketing, etc,. — can easily evaluate product ideas before anyone even gets a chance to write any code for them.
+In-built tools let team members build prototypes with fully functional feedback systems.
+This lets you experience the product before starting the actual coding work.
+Companies like Yammer publicly advertise the usability of InVision and how it helps them build products that people love.

-GoVisually offers designers a simple way to collaborate together on the designs they’re working on.
-You can upload your own designs/mockups at which point you’re given a link that you can share with your team members, or your clients and together find solutions to parts of design that might not be flowing as they should, or which might be different from what the client expected in the first place.
-This definitely helps those who are constantly finding themselves with clients who are over-expect certain design features, and is overall a great way to find common ground.
+GoVisually offers designers a simple way to collaborate on the designs they’re working on.
+You can upload your own designs/mockups, at which point, you’re given a link that you can share with your team members or clients.
+Together, you can find solutions to parts of design that might not be flowing as they should, or might be different from what the client expected in the first place.
+This definitely helps those who are constantly finding themselves with clients who over-expect certain design features.
+It is, overall, a great way to find common ground.

-Slack has exploded in popularity in recent years, and whilst it’s not a strict design collaboration tool per say, a lot of designers and developers use Slack for that reason alone — to collaborate on stuff, quickly and effectively.
-Slack lets you create private talk rooms, lets you upload and manage files, and all conversations are recorded so you can always return back to them when necessary.
-It works great on mobile, as well as all available internet browsers.
+Slack has exploded in popularity in recent years.
+While it’s not a strict design collaboration tool per se, a lot of designers and developers use Slack for that reason alone: to collaborate on stuff, quickly and effectively.
+Slack lets you create private talk rooms, lets you upload and manage files.
+All conversations are recorded, so you can always return to them when necessary.
+It works great on mobile, as well as all available Internet browsers.

 Trello is the big brother of Slack, though it doesn’t really work as an instant messaging system.
-Trello users will find it incredibly easy to organize and plan things ahead of time, as well as stay on top of latest changes and necessary optimizations, whether for design or development work.
+Its users will find it incredibly easy to organize and plan things ahead of time, as well as stay on top of latest changes and necessary optimizations, whether for design or development work.
 Like a whiteboard with super powers, Trello is simple to use and infinitely flexible.
 You’ll know exactly what needs to get done, who’s going to do it, and what’s coming up next.
-Plus, everything you do is synced and saved instantly to the cloud so that all your devices are always up to date.
+Plus, everything you do is synced and saved instantly to the cloud.
+That way, all your devices are always up to date.
 Trello adapts to your project, team, and workflow.

-Teams who are more enterprise oriented will benefit greatly from the features that Interact brings to the internal work process.
-Whether your team is looking to communicate, collaborate or share — Interact takes care of all the necessities that may stand in the way of making multiple workstations seem like one.
-Their Intelligence Store platform keeps logs of multitude of actions which allows to tailor and display content in an intelligent manner to the members of the team who are working with the particular projects.
-Interact Intranet promotes a culture of collaboration and idea sharing by using corporate social networking and micro blogs.
+Teams who are more enterprise-oriented will benefit greatly from the features that Interact brings to the internal work process.
+Whether your team is looking to communicate, collaborate or share, Interact takes care of all the necessities that may stand in the way of making multiple workstations seem like one.
+Their Intelligence Store platform keeps logs of actions, which allow for the tailoring and displaying of content in an intelligent manner to the members of the team who are working with the particular projects.
+Interact Intranet promotes a culture of collaboration and idea sharing through the use corporate social networking and micro blogs.

-Mural is a great example of how someone who works in design was struggling to make his team efforts work, and instead of finding a remote solution that wasn’t reliable, Mariano Suarez Battan decided to built his own design collaboration platform that employs more than 10 people already.
-Mural is your visual thinking box for your whole team — use the collaborative design board to create, build and inspire ideas in a way that everyone feels part of the whole design process.
+Mural is a great example of someone who works in design that is struggling to make his team efforts work.
+Instead of finding an unreliable remote solution, Mariano Suarez Battan decided to build his own design collaboration platform that already employs more than 10 people.
+Mural is your visual thinking box for your whole team.
+Use the collaborative design board to create, build and inspire ideas in a way that everyone feels part of the whole design process.

 Conceptboard is a collaborative, whiteboard-based project management tool in the cloud!
-All your projects are stored in one place, categorized by folders, and you are able to share ideas, leave notes, upload files, and leave feedback for any new project that your team has started to work on.
+All your projects are stored in one place, categorized by folders.
+You are also able to share ideas, leave notes, upload files, and leave feedback for any new project that your team has started to work on.
 Because it is a project management tool, you will find it easy to create projects specifically for collecting feedback, as well as put together projects for your individual teams to start working on.
 It’s the perfect platform for doing collaborative visual design work.

 Binfire, yet another project management platform, focuses on collaboration between small and big teams that need to get projects going in an efficient manner.
 A collaborative whiteboard enables you and your team members to communicate with clients directly and solve all their problems within the single whiteboard itself.
 Keep your clients in the loop of design process and send them frequent updates with all the changes since the last version.
 Teams who use similar design styles for their work will be pleased to know that Binfire provides an option to save templates that you can use for any new project, saving yourself and your team a ton of time.

-Red Pen is a point and click design collaboration tool that enables you, your team and your clients to interact in real-time on the designs that you wish to proceed with.
-Be creative about the reasons why you wish to do things in a certain way, but also keep track of all the changes that were made in earlier versions and find your way towards the final version.
+Red Pen is a point-and-click design collaboration tool.
+It enables you and your team to interact in real-time on the designs that you wish to proceed with.
+Be creative about the reasons why you wish to do things in a certain way.
+At the same time, keep track of all the changes that were made in earlier versions.
+From there, you can find your way into the final version.